SELECTIVE MUTISM: how to explain to children their fear of talking

 There is a lot of literature and a lot of books in terms of behavioral modification that helps the child understand what’s happening.

-Also I’ve designed a specific video course online to help parents, here you can find more information about it:
+Also I’ve designed a specific video course online to help parents

 Leave a Comment